David McCord Lippincott

 David McCord Lippincott (17 June 1924 – January 1984) was an American composer, lyricist and novelist.

-Education
+Early life and education

-David McCord Lippincott wrote music and lyrics from an early age.
+Born in New York City, David McCord Lippincott wrote music and lyrics from an early age.
 The first evidence of that is a musical revue he wrote while attending the Hotchkiss School called "Little Boy Blue".
-He then went to Yale University, as did his father; was a member of Skull & Bones, as was his father William Jackson Lippincott.
+He then went to Yale University, as did his father, William Jackson Lippincott.
+He was a member of the Skull & Bones senior society, as was his father.
 He graduated in 1949.

+While at Yale, Lippincott was a member of The Whiffenpoofs singing group.
+He wrote numerous light-hearted songs and revues, including "Daddy is a Yale Man" and "We're Saving Ourselves for Yale", both of which appeared in the show Button Button.

 Work

 After college, Lippincott worked for McCann Erickson as a creative director, writing copy and creating jingles.
 His original album musical, The Body in the Seine has become a collector's item.

 During this time, he also wrote books, several of which are still available.
 Some of the writings were turned into films.